adaksuman/genapp/README.md

 ### Freely use plugin supporting files

-Most non-trivial plugins should not be implemented as a single file.
+Non-trivial plugins will not be implemented as a single file.
 The plugin configuration file may reference plugin-specific files from a well known (or configured) location.
 The plugin should be installed or configured so that it can access its supporting files.